zelr0x/chainyq/README.md

 <img src="docs/images/logo.png" alt="Project Logo" width="250"/>

-Chainyq provides fast, ergonomic queues, lists, and iterators for Go, with a focus on high and predictable performance.
-The API offers rich functionality inspired by collections in Rust and Java, while prioritizing static dispatch and avoiding errors, panics, and the complexity that comes with them.
+Chainyq provides fast, ergonomic queues, lists, iterators and lazy sequences for Go, with a focus on high and predictable performance.
+The API offers rich functionality inspired by collections in Rust and Java, while prioritizing memory control, static dispatch and deliberately avoiding errors and panics to reduce complexity and overhead.
 Written in Go 1.25 with zero dependencies.

-Currently available:
+## What's inside

 - `Deque[T any]` - a highly optimized cache-friendly segmented array deque:
-  - Per-side capacity tuning
-  - Configurable pooling
+  - Full memory control with `Resize`, `ResizeFront`, `ResizeBack`, `EnsureFront`, `EnsureBack`, `ShrinkToFit` and optional configurable pooling
+  - Fast, *O*(1) end operations and random access
-  - Fast end operations, random access, and 3 types of iterators
+  - 3 types of iterators tailored to the implementation
   - **Likely the fastest general-purpose deque you'll find**
 - `List[T any]` - a simple doubly-linked list
-  - Fast insertion and deletion in the middle, for cases when you need to do it frequently
+  - Fast, *O*(1) insertion and deletion anywhere, for cases when you need to do it frequently
-  - ~1.5x faster than container.List
+  - ~1.5x faster than `container.List`
-  - 3 types of iterators
+  - 3 types of iterators that can mutate the list
 - `Stack[T any]` - a slice-based stack
-  - Fast `Push`, `Pop` and `Peek`
+  - Fast, *O*(1) `Push`, `Pop` and `Peek` without redundant bounds checking
   - Top-down iterator
 - `Seq[T any]` - extremely lightweight and simple lazy sequence
   - `Filter`, `Map`, `FlatMap`, `Reduce`, `ForEach`, `ToSlice`, `ToMap`, `GroupBy`, etc.